-• There were appropriate equipment and access to emergency drugs to enable the practice to respond to medical emergencies.
-Staff knew where equipment was stored.
+- There was lack of appropriate equipment and access to emergency drugs to enable the practice to respond to medical emergencies. - Patients had good access to appointments including emergency appointments.

-- Patients had good access to appointments including emergency appointments. - We observed staff to be caring, friendly, reassuring and welcoming to patients. - Patients indicated that they found the team to be efficient, professional, caring and reassuring. - The practice had effective safeguarding processes in place and staff understood their responsibilities for safeguarding adults and child protection. - We found the dentists regularly assessed each patient's gum health and took X-rays at appropriate intervals. - There was a lack of effective arrangements in place to meet the Control of Substances Hazardous to Health 2002 (COSHH) Regulations. - The practice infection control procedures required improvement in line with current national guidance. - Staff did not receive appropriate support and appraisal as is necessary to enable them to carry out their duties. - There was a lack of an effective system to assess, monitor and mitigate the risks relating to the health, safety and welfare of patients, staff and visitors. - Governance arrangements in place were not effective to facilitate the smooth running of the service and there was no evidence of audits being used for continuous improvements.
+- We observed staff to be caring, friendly, reassuring and welcoming to patients. - · Patients indicated that they found the team to be efficient, professional, caring and reassuring. - There was a lack of effective arrangements in place to meet the Control of Substances Hazardous to Health 2002 (COSHH) Regulations. - The practice infection control procedures required improvement in line with current national guidance. - · Staff did not receive appropriate support and appraisal as is necessary to enable them to carry out their duties. - There was a lack of an effective system to assess, monitor and mitigate the risks relating to the health, safety and welfare of patients, staff and visitors. - Governance arrangements in place were not effective to facilitate the smooth running of the service and there was no evidence of audits being used for continuous improvements.